 Rehearsals begin May 20th, 2020.
 First read through May 4th, 2020.

 *Please note this is a non-union production, however, we will accept applications from Equity Actors.
 If you are the best for the part we will make it work.
 Actor stipend will be given based on box office sales.
 Actors are expected to be off book for the performance and sing with a live band.
-There will be minimal staging and dancing in this production.
+This is a concert version and there will be minimal staging and dancing in this production.

 May 4: 7PM - 10PM - Read through